 4. Visit the Site of Hamlet

 Helsingør is easily reached by a 45 minute train from Copenhagen Central Station.
-If visiting inside the castle, it’s cheapest to buy a combined train and museum ticket.
-(Tickets can also be purchased at the station and at 7-11 stores.)
-Alternatively, buy a day ticket for the train, which is cheaper than 2 single tickets.
-Kronborg Castle is then a scenic 10 minute walk from the station.
+Kronborg Castle is then a scenic 10 minute walk from Helsingør train station.

 5. Visit Roskilde Viking Ship Museum

 Roskilde is a quick 25 minute train from Copenhagen Central Station.
-Buy a day ticket for the train, which is marginally cheaper than 2 single tickets.
+At the time of my visit, it was cheaper to buy a day ticket than two single tickets for the train.
 It’s then a 20 minute walk to the Viking Ship Museum.

 6. Visit Jægersborg Deer Park